Law & Order: Special Victims Unit season 12: Cast changes and returning characters

 Australian newspaper Courier-Mail reported in February 2010 that season twelve would be Christopher Meloni's last, after his comment to the reporter that "I think 12 years is enough, a good number" was misunderstood.
 Meloni later clarified that, at the time, he had one year left on his contract and the show had not been picked up.
 He also said "[i]t wasn't [the reporter's] fault", and that he would continue on the show as long as it is picked up.
-When asked in an interview if Mariska Hargitay could envision doing the show without him, she said, "Oh man, it breaks my heart to even think about it.
+When asked in an interview if she could envision doing the show without him, Mariska Hargitay said, "Oh man, it breaks my heart to even think about it.
 I just love that man and I love acting with him, and I think it's our chemistry that makes the show what it is.
 So I don't even want to think about it".

 This season marked Meloni's last regular appearance on the show.

 On April 12, 2010, NBC officially picked up SVU for a twelfth season with Meloni and Hargitay returning as part of the one-year deal they struck with NBC before production began on season 11, which included an option for a second year.
 The two started shooting new episodes in June and July 2010.
 Hargitay expressed interest in her character having a baby this season, saying, "A boyfriend!
 A baby!
 I don't even have to get married.
 I just want a baby!
 Give me a baby!".